 The DHP Health Home model begins with a person-centered approach to holistically address the needs of persons with multiple chronic conditions or a single serious and persistent mental or medical health condition.
 The DHP Health Home Model addresses the IHI Triple Aim.

-Thus, according to the DHP Model Health Home services must include:
+The DHP Model Health Home services must include: